 7. Reputation.
 Poor standing within respective communities isn’t a good sign for obvious reasons.
 And the reputation the prospect has based on staff member reviews should be just as valued.

 If there are challenges to the provider's reputation—or yours—this may be indicative of a lack of care to respond to allegations of mismanagement or a hostile work environment.

-What do the employees say?
 If there has been public, verifiable negligence against current or former team members (look at recent Glassdoor reviews and responses), then pass them by.

 Public disgruntlement is a serious red flag when it comes to Drupal staff augmentation specifically.
 You want your staff augmentation team to be well treated, and you don’t need a tarnished reputation for partnering with a problem agency.